 Revisit Throughout Timeline & On Deadline

-When you come to the end of your PIP timeline, you and your manager will have a formal 1:1 to discuss your progress.
-If your performance is back on track, that’s the end of this process!
-Your initial conversation and related documentation will remain logged for future reference, and your manager should add a note indicating they’re happy with your improvement at this stage.
-Case closed!
+When you come to the end of your PIP timeline, you and your manager will have a formal check-in.
+If your performance is back where it should be, that’s the end of this process.

 If your performance is not where it should be, your manager will outline next steps.
 If they feel you’re putting forth good effort and could use more time to show improvement, they may extend the timeline of the PIP.
 If your manager feels your performance has not improved at all and you haven’t met the requirements outlined in your PIP, they may decide to terminate your employment with Basecamp.

-If you are terminated, we try our best to prevent that from creating a crisis for you.
-Basecamp offers a severance package that pays out immediately upon your termination: one month’s pay for every 6 months of employment, with a max 6 months severance pay (for 6 years+ of employment).
-The package also includes medical and dental insurance for you and your dependents if you’ve been on our policies for the same time period, compensation for unused vacation time, compensation for unused sabbatical time if applicable (2 year lookback window), and any remaining cash value of the previous years’ year-end gift (1 year lookback window).
-When you begin looking for work, your manager and the company will provide references or recommendations when possible.
+If you are terminated, you’ll be offered a severance package that includes 2 weeks of pay for every 6 months of employment, with a max 6 months severance pay (for 6 years+ of employment).
+The package also includes health insurance for you and your dependents if you’ve been on our policies for the same time periods, compensation for unused vacation time, and compensation for unused sabbatical time if applicable (1 year look back).
+In return, you’ll be asked for a general release of liabilities and other standard employment termination terms.
+When you begin looking for work, your manager and the company may provide references, if desired.